fern-optimizely/optimizely-api/README.md

 ## What are generators?

-Generators read in your API Definition and output artifacts (e.g. ) and are tracked in [generators.yml](./fern/api/generators.yml).
+Generators read in your API Definition and output artifacts (e.g. python-sdk, java-sdk, typescript-browser-sdk, go-sdk) and are tracked in [generators.yml](./fern/api/generators.yml).

 To trigger the generators run: